Mining Exploration Tax Credit

 The credit applies to exploration for all base and precious metals, coal and some industrial minerals.
 Drilling expenses for oil and gas do not qualify.

 Exploration expenses may include expenses incurred in the course of prospecting, carrying out geological surveys, trenching, digging test pits or preliminary sampling.
+Budget 2017 proposes to include expenses incurred after February 28, 2015 for environmental studies and community consultations incurred to obtain a right, licence or privilege for the purpose of determining the existence, location, extent or quality of a mineral resource in B.C.

 The credit is calculated as 20% of qualified mining exploration expenses less the amount of any assistance received or receivable.
 Assistance includes reimbursements a taxpayer has received or is entitled to receive, as well as grants, subsidies, rebates and forgivable loans.